Plant-Net/LEAPH/EffectorComb/README.md

-# LEAPH-Self Organizing Map-Shiny
+# EffectorComb - Self Organizing Map ShinyApp
-In this shiny app you can have a more detailed overview of the putative effectors predicted by LEAPH at a feature-by-feature scale.
+This shiny app provides a more detailed overview of the putative effectors predicted by LEAPH at a feature-by-feature scale.
-In the last tab of the app it is possible to retrieve information on proteins belonging to one or more cell on the map.
+The app's ```Download subDataset``` tab allows users to retrieve information on proteins belonging to one or more cells on the map, while the last one, ```Map your proteins!```, allows users to map their just-predicted proteins on the background SOM landscape.

 ## Required packages
 - shiny (used here v1.8.0)